 - there is a valid successful UUAA result for the UE in the UE 5GMM context,

 then the AMF shall include a service-level-AA response in the Service-level-AA container IE of the REGISTRATION ACCEPT message and set the SLAR field in the service-level-AA response to "Service level authentication and authorization was successful".

+If the UE sets the T6IEC bit to "Type 6 IEs container IE supported" in the 5GMM capability IE of the REGISTRATION REQUEST message and the AMF needs to include the Service-level-AA container in the REGISTRATION ACCEPT message, the AMF shall include the Service-level-AA container in the Type 6 IEs container IE of the REGISTRATION ACCEPT message.

 If the AMF determines that the UUAA-MM procedure needs to be performed for a UE, the AMF has not received the service-level device ID set to the CAA-level UAV ID in the Service-level-AA container IE of the REGISTRATION REQUEST message from the UE and the AMF decides to accept the UE to be registered for other services than UAS services based on the user's subscription data and the operator policy, the AMF shall accept the initial registration request and shall mark in the UE's 5GMM context that the UE is not allowed to request UAS services.